a-kramer/RPN-derivative/README.md

 supported.
 All logical opertors are missing, bitwise operators and integer arithmetic (e.g. remainder/modulus) as they are difficult to differentiate.
 2. There are very few checks to see if the input is a _valid_ RPN expression.
 3. ~All variables must be one letter~ the maximum length of variables can be set at compile time.
-4. Conversion back into infix notation writes many parentheses; this is probably fine.
+4. Conversion back into infix notation writes many unnecessary parentheses; this is probably fine.
-5. Because `simplify` doesn't reliably reduce all fractions, some perfectly finite derivatives cannot be evaluated at _x=0_.
+5. Because `simplify` doesn't reliably reduce all fractions, some perfectly finite derivatives cannot be evaluated at, e.g.: _x=0_.

-This tool-set will never become a scripting language like `dc`, with registers and user defined macros (or other things that are too hard for me to implement).
+This tool-set will never become a scripting language like `dc`, with multiple registers and user defined macros (or other things that are too hard for me to implement).

 ## Documentation